mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What is ringing?

 ### Differential Pairs (SI Perspective)
-Diff paris from SI perspective, as opposed to board layout/design or signals perspective.
+Diff pairs from SI perspective, as opposed to board layout/design or signals perspective.

 - How do you characterize SI of a differential pair?
 - What is an eye digram?
 What does it represent?